bbodine1/vgm-saas/README.md

 pnpm db:seed
 ```

-This will create the following user and team:
+This will create the following users and team:

-- User: `test@test.com`
+- User: `test@test.com` (Owner of organization "Test Team")
 - Password: `admin123`
-- Super Admin: `superadmin@test.com`
+- Super Admin: `superadmin@test.com` (not associated with any organization)
 - Password: `superadmin123`

 You can also create new users through the `/sign-up` route.

+## Organization Requirements

+When signing up, users must name the organization (team) they are creating.
+The organization name must be unique, between 4 and 20 characters.
+All users must be associated with at least one organization, except users with the role of admin or super admin.

+You can also create new users through the `/sign-up` route.
+The sign-up form will require an organization name that meets the above requirements.

 Finally, run the Next.js development server: